Formulation and analysis

 The format of the formulation is a matter for the team to decide.
 Nonetheless, it is unlikely to be helpful if it is just a table, it will be much less helpful if it uses jargon or abbreviations, and if it is handwritten, it may not be legible.

-Therefore it should be well-written, using plain English (translated if necessary in equally straightforward terms), with a clear, logical structure.
+The formulation must be well-written, using plain English (translated if necessary, in equally straightforward terms), and with a clear, logical structure.
 It also needs to be succinct.
-A more than one page formulation is probably too long, and many suitable formulations will be much less.
+A more than one-page formulation is too long, and many suitable formulations will be much less.
 Seeking feedback from patients and others will improve the recording of formulations.

 This page has outlined some of the characteristics of a suitable formulation.
 One analogy is to consider a formulation as a map.
 The map shows how and why a patient arrived at his current location, including places (events) passed through and difficulties overcome.
-In this analogy, the the patient’s route is determined by the disabilities, which will limit the routes available.
-But the map will show some possible routes the patient could take to move on.
+In this analogy, the patient’s route is determined by the disabilities, which will limit the ways available.
+But the map will show the patient’s possible routes to move on.
 Which course is taken will depend upon the patient’s preferred reachable destination.